laraadeboye/Steghub-Devops-Cloud-Engineer/CI-WITH-ANSIBLE-SOME-DEVOPS-TOOLS/ci-with-ansi-sona-jenkins-artifactory.md

   https://github.com/laraadeboye/php-todo-app.git
   ```

 2. Install PHP, its dependencies and composer tool on your jenkin-ansible server.
 The composer tool  is a dependency manager for PHP, similar to npm for Node.js or pip for Python.
-We will create an ansible role named php to install these: (The dependencies for the app are found in the composer.json file in the app repo)
+We will create an ansible role named `php` to install these: (The dependencies for the app are found in the composer.json file in the app repo)
- Still within our feature/artifactory-role branch, we will create a new role for php
+ Still within our `feature/artifactory-role` branch, we will create a new role for php.

  - Initialise the role with ansible-galaxy: